 Washington Rural Heritage is a collection of historic materials documenting the early culture, industry, and community life of rural Washington.The collection includes materials obtained by Stevenson, North Bonneville, and Goldendale Community Libraries (Fort Vancouver Regional Library District), funded by a grant from the Washington State Library.
-Limit by county at the top of the page to view the individual collections.

 Research using local historical books, documents, city directories, maps, and more.

 Look up historical newspaper articles or county and state records such as marriage, frontier justice, birth, and death records.
 You can even find historical photographs.